-The practice had a process for the cleaning and sterilisation (decontamination) of dental instruments within each of the two surgeries.
-We saw evidence that the protocol for checking the sterilisation equipment was available and up to date, and there was an infection control policy and a sharps safety policy in place for staff to refer to.
-This meant that both staff and patients were being sufficiently protected from needle stick injuries and infection.
-Staff also had access to, and used, personal protective equipment (PPE) when undertaking decontamination activities.
+The practice had a designated room for the cleaning and sterilisation (decontamination) of dental instruments within the surgery on each site, as recommended by the Welsh Health Technical Memorandum (WHTM) 01-054.
+The rooms were visibly clean and tidy.

+We saw evidence that the protocol for checking the sterilisation equipment was available and up to date, and there was an infection control policy and a sharps safety policy for staff, meaning both staff and patients were being sufficiently protected from needle stick injuries and infection.
+The practice also had a cleaning schedule for staff to follow to ensure all areas were kept clean and tidy.